StefanScherer/logbook/HOWTO-iPad-photo-sync.md

 Here is my way to sync my photos.

 * Import photos from SD card with Windows Live Photo Gallery.
 * If you have photos with a wrong date, you can use `Bearbeiten` -> `Zeit anpassen` and change / shift the date for a bulk of photos.
+Tip found [here](http://www.techairlines.com/batch-edit-photo-date-time/).
 * Mark good photos with eg. four stars.
 * Filter all good photos with eg. four stars.
 * Press `Ctrl + A` to select all (good) photos.